Josiah K. Lilly Sr.: Early life and education

-In 1880, Colonel Lilly sent Josiah to the Philadelphia College of Pharmacy, now known as the University of the Sciences, to increase his son's technical expertise so he could help develop the family business.
+In 1880, Colonel Lilly sent Josiah to Philadelphia College of Pharmacy to increase his son's technical expertise so he could help develop the family business.
 Josiah graduated from the school in 1882, and returned to Indianapolis, where his father soon named him superintendent of the Lilly manufacturing laboratory, a position that J. K. held until in 1898 when he became company president.

 Career

 Early career

-In the early 1880s, while J. K. was superintendent of Eli Lilly and Company's laboratory, it began manufacturing Succus Alterans, a treatment for venereal disease, types of rheumatism, and skin diseases that became the company's first widely successful product.
-The growing company rapidly expanded, adding new employees and relocating to larger quarters in a complex of buildings at McCarty and Alabama Streets, south of downtown Indianapolis, in 1881.
-By 1890, when J. K. became de facto head of the company, it had grown into one of the largest in Indiana and had several hundred employees.
-Among Lilly's employees were his young sons, Eli and Joe, who ran errands and performed other odd jobs after school.
-Around 1890 J. K. assumed day-to-day management of the business and Colonel Lilly retired to focus on charitable and civic pursuits.
-Under J. K.'s leadership the company flourished, despite the tumultuous economic conditions of the 1890s.

-It survived an economic recession and continued to grow as it made several successful technological advances in its manufacturing processes, such as automation of its capsule production, and focused on research and mass production of high-quality, medicinal drugs.
+In the early 1880s, while Lilly was superintendent of Eli Lilly and Company's laboratory, the company began manufacturing Succus Alterans, its first widely successful product, which was marketed as a treatment for venereal diseases, rheumatism, and skin diseases.
+The growing business rapidly expanded, adding new employees and relocating in 1881 to a larger complex at McCarty and Alabama streets, south of downtown Indianapolis.
+By 1890, when Lilly became the company's de facto head, it had grown into one of the largest businesses in Indiana and employed several hundred workers.
+Among its employees were Lilly's young sons, Eli and Joe, who ran errands and performed other odd jobs after school.
+Around 1890, Lilly assumed day-to-day management of the business while Colonel Lilly retired to focus on charitable and civic pursuits.
+Under Lilly's leadership, the company flourished despite the economic turmoil of the 1890s, surviving recession while continuing to grow through technological advances in manufacturing, including automated capsule production, and an increased emphasis on research and the mass production of high-quality medicinal drugs.

 Company president

-After Colonel Lilly died in 1898, J. K became president of the family's pharmaceutical business and heir to the family fortune.
-J. K. continued to grow the business, which saw considerable growth during the 1910s.
-The company continued to advance production automation, while its research department made small advances.
-During his tenure as president, the company introduced standardized manufacturing processes, expanded the company's sales force, and increased research efforts to develop new drugs.
-One of its most significant projects occurred in 1922 when he signed an agreement on behalf of the company to form a partnership with a Toronto firm, Connaught Anti-toxin Laboratories, that resulted in the first commercial, mass-production of insulin.
-The Lilly company's trademarked name for its new product was Iletin, which it began to distribute in 1923.
+After Colonel Lilly died in 1898, Lilly became president of the family pharmaceutical business and heir to the family fortune.
+The company experienced substantial growth during the 1910s as it continued to expand production automation while its research department made incremental advances.
+During his tenure as president, Eli Lilly and Company introduced standardized manufacturing processes, expanded its sales force, and increased research efforts to develop new drugs.
+One of the company's most significant projects occurred in 1922, when Lilly signed an agreement with the Toronto firm Connaught Antitoxin Laboratories to produce insulin commercially on a mass scale.
+The company's trademarked name for the product was Iletin, which it began distributing in 1923.

-Lilly's two sons followed their father into the family business.
-His eldest son, Eli, succeeded him as president in 1932; J.K. continued as its chairman of the board and focused more of his time on philanthropy.
-Following J. K's death in 1948, Eli became chairman of the board (1948–53 and 1966–69) and honorary chairman (1953–66 and 1969–77); J. K.'s younger son and namesake, Josiah Jr. (Joe), served as president (1948–53) and chairman of the board (1953–66).
+Lilly's two sons also entered the family business.
+His eldest son, Eli, succeeded him as president in 1932, while Lilly continued as chairman of the board and devoted more of his time to philanthropy.
+Following Lilly's death in 1948, Eli served as chairman of the board (1948–1953 and 1966–1969) and honorary chairman (1953–1966 and 1969–1977), while Lilly's younger son and namesake, Josiah Jr. ("Joe"), served as president (1948–1953) and chairman of the board (1953–1966).